dean-l/doloria/docs/people/immark.md

 # Immak Al'Razminnin

-As both a halfling and a little girl Immak is extordinarily small and cute.
+As both a gnome and a little girl Immak is extordinarily small and cute.
 Although the sweetest little girl that could possibly be she holds a fasination for all things dark and macabre.

 Her break out novel "Transendance" (a story from the perspective of a tree that's being burnt down) was so horrifying that elven society had it banned.